Calculate your calorie deficit and daily target in seconds.

 Calorie deficit calculator

 Results are estimates.
-Use as a starting point and adjust based on real-world progress over 2–3 weeks.
+Use as a starting point and adjust based on real-world progress over two to three weeks.

 Your results